 5.5.4.
 Modifications that affect the vehicle aerodynamics are not permitted with the exception of the PEMS installation.

 5.5.5.
-The test vehicles shall not be driven with the intention to generate a passed or failed test due to extreme driving patterns that do not represent normal conditions of use.
-In case of need, verification of normal driving may be based on expert judgement made by or on behalf of the Contracting Party through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GPS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position etc.
+The test vehicles shall not be driven with the intention to generate a passed or failed test due to extreme driving that do not represent normal conditions of use.
+In case of need, assessment of normal driving may be based on expert judgement made by or on behalf of the Contracting Party through cross-correlation on several signals, which may include exhaust flow rate, exhaust temperature, CO2, O2 etc. in combination with vehicle speed, acceleration and GPS data and potentially further vehicle data parameters like engine speed, gear, accelerator pedal position, etc.

 5.5.6.
-The vehicle shall be in good mechanical condition and shall have been run in and driven at least 3 000 km before the test.
+The vehicle, including the emission related components, shall be in good condition and shall have been run in and driven at least 3 000 km before the test.
 The mileage and the age of the vehicle used for RDE testing shall be recorded.

 6. TRIP REQUIREMENTS

+6.0.
+The trip requirements of an RDE test are as follows.

+The composition of the RDE test shall broadly reflect the composition and characteristics of the relevant regulatory cycles for which compliance will be checked against.
+The RDE trip/s shall cover a wide range of driving conditions associated with normal operation of the vehicle.

+As example, the following apply: